 Example of merge

-We want to write a function that takes multiple streams as input and produces a single stream as output where the output stream sums corresponding values of the input streams.
-We first write a function f on lists and then use list-function f to create a function F on streams.
+We want to write a function that takes multiple streams as input and produces a single stream as output.
+The output stream will wait for a value from each stream, sum them, and return the sum before continuing We first write a function f on lists and then use list-function f to create a function F on streams.
 So, we write a function f that takes multiple lists as input and produces a single list as output where the output list sums corresponding values of the input lists.

 def f(list_of_lists):

 return map(sum, zip(*list_of_lists))